Download from sharepoint, exchange online, onedrive is blocked even if the Device is Compliant

 Sign in to supported websites with accounts on Windows 10/11

 Use this extension to sign in to supported websites with accounts on Windows 10 and later versions.
-If you have a Microsoft supported identity on Windows 10 or later, you won’t be required to enter your credentials to sign in to supported websites.
-You’ll need to use this extension if your organization has implemented conditional access policy.
+If you have a Microsoft-supported identity on Windows 10 or later, you won’t be required to enter your credentials to sign in to supported websites.
+You’ll need to use this extension if your organization has implemented a conditional access policy.
 Currently, this extension supports Azure Active Directory identities.

-Now we can see that the device compliance status is being sent to Azure AD.
-If you have a Conditional access policy which allows downloads from Sharepoint / Onedrive / Exchange Online only from compliant device.
-Then this device will no longer blocked as the device is in compliant state.
+Now, we can see that the device compliance status is being sent to Entra ID if you have a conditional access policy that allows downloads from Sharepoint / Onedrive / Exchange Online from a compliant device only.
+Then, this device will no longer be blocked as it is in a compliant state.

 Azure AD Sign in logs shows device compliant state